fll-pigeons/gamechangers/docs/gyro_pid.md

-# Driving straight using a gyro and PID algorithm (draft)
+# Driving straight using a gyro and PID algorithm

-Most articles on Lego EV3 PID algorithms use the line follower (using the Lego Colour sensor) to describe it.
-This article will use the Lego Gyro because it might be a conceptually easier for a new FLL participant to understand.
+Most articles on Lego EV3 PID algorithms use a line follower example (using the Lego Colour sensor) to describe it.
+This article will use the Lego Gyro because it might be a conceptually easier for new FLL participants to understand.

 # PID Overview
-A PID controller is a Proportional Integral Derivative controller:  It contains:
+A PID Controller is a common technique used to control a robot.
+The term 'PID' is an acronym for Proportional Integral Derivative.
+A complete mathematical description of a PID Controller is fairly complex, but the basics of the approach can be to control Lego EV3 robots.
+At its core, each element of a PID controller deals with a specific type of tracking error:
-  * a proportional (P) term that tries to correct the **current error**,
+  * the proportional (P) term tries to correct the **current error**,
-  * an integral (I) term that tries to correct **past errors**, and
+  * the integral (I) term that tries to correct **past errors**, and
-  * a derivative (D) term that tries to tries to correct errors that hasn't even occurred yet (**future errors**).
+  * the derivative (D) term that tries to tries to correct errors that hasn't even occurred yet (**future errors**).

 ## Proportional Controller - correct current errors

 ### Intro
-For a P (proportional) controller, we use a sensor to measure something that you are trying to control, then convert that measurement to an error.
-Then we multiply the error by a scaling factor called Kp.
-The result is a correction for the system.
+For a P (proportional) controller, we use a sensor to measure something that you are trying to control and then convert that measurement to an **error**.
+Then we multiply that error by a **scaling factor** called Kp.
+The result is a **correction** for the system.
 The correction in this case can applied as an increase/decrease in the power level of the motors, or as the angle parameter in the Pybricks robot.drive(speed, angle) function.

-The scaling factor Kp is first determined using a bit of educated guessing and then is fine tuned by trial and error.
+The scaling factor Kp is first determined using a bit of educated guessing and then is **fine tuned by trial and error**.

 In this particular case, to get our robot to drive straight, we are using the gyro sensor to measure (in degrees) the amount the robot is off course (the error).
-Then for the robot course correction, we want the robot to turn in the opposite direction of the error, then multiply that number by a scaling factor called Kp.
+Then for the robot course correction, we want the robot to turn in the opposite direction of the error, by at least the amount of the error.
+However, because of brick processing lag (Lego EV3 bricks are slow to run programs and process data from sensors), we also need to compensate for this by multiplying that correction by the scaling factor (Kp).

 ### Background: Robot & Gyro
 If your robot is driving straight, gyro.angle() should return zero degrees if there is no tracking error on the robot.
 If the robot turns slightly off course, gyro.angle will return a positive or negative number depending on the direction and number of degrees your robot is off course.
 For example, if you tell you robot to drive straight, and it turns slightly to the left, gyro.angle() will return a negative value corresponding to the number of degrees your robot is off course.